-Priyanka Gandhi set to embark on 'Ganga Yatra'; 'Boat pe charcha, temple visits on the cards
+Priyanka Gandhi embarks on 'Ganga Yatra'; 'Boat pe charcha, temple visits on the cards

-Lucknow, Mar 18: As part of her three-day campaign in the politically crucial state, Congress General Secretary Priyanka Gandhi, who is also the in-charge for eastern Uttar Pradesh, will today embark on a 140-kilometre long 'ganga-yatra' on a boat.
+Lucknow, Mar 18: As part of her three-day campaign in the politically crucial state, Congress General Secretary Priyanka Gandhi, who is also the in-charge for eastern Uttar Pradesh, today embarked on a 140-kilometre long 'ganga-yatra' on a boat.
 Priyanka will start her boat ride from Manaiya shortly during which she will hold a "boat pe charcha" with a delegation of students.

 The boat ride will start at Manaiya and culminate at Sitamarhi on Monday.
 At around 11 a.m., she is expected to visit Dumduma where she will hold a meeting with the public.
 At around 12 noon, Priyanka will visit Sirsa and then to Lakchhagrih at 1 p.m.
 Reception events have also been planned at the ghats.
 In the second half of the day, she will visit Manda before ending her day in Sitamarhi.